At nature centers, learn how to tap maple trees and sample the sweet results.

 Festivals across the region offer tours of the sugarbush, nature walks and, often, music and games in addition to tapping tutorials and pancake breakfasts with syrup.

-Whitewater State Park near St. Charles has "Maple Syruping for the Whole Family'' programs Feb.
-25 and March 4, 11 and 18.
+In bluff country, Whitewater State Park near St. Charles has "Maple Syruping for the Whole Family'' programs March 7, 14, 21 and 28.

 Register in advance; many programs fill quickly.